datazip-inc/olake-ui/server/README.md

-# Olake Backend
+# Olake Server
-Olake Backend is a RESTful API service built with the Beego framework that manages data sources, destinations, jobs, and users for data ingestion workflows.
+Olake Server is a RESTful API service built with the Beego framework that manages data sources, destinations, jobs, and users for data ingestion workflows.

 ## Prerequisites
 - Go 1.23 or later